mrityunjai01/blog/content/_index.md

 ---
-title: A Short Collection of Articles on Tech, ML and Statistics
+title: A Collection of Short Articles on Tech and Machine Learning
 type: docs
 unlisted: true
 ---